Mitcham (SA)

 Mitcham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Mitcham, as per the latest Census evaluation, 71.3% of dwellings were houses, with the remaining 28.7% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Adelaide metro's figures which showed 78.8% houses and 21.2% other dwellings.
-Home ownership in Mitcham stood at 43.5%, with mortgaged properties making up 37.6% and rented dwellings accounting for 18.8%.
-The median monthly mortgage repayment in the area was $2,167, higher than Adelaide metro's average of $1,992.
-Weekly rent in Mitcham was recorded at $346, slightly above Adelaide metro's figure of $335.
+In Mitcham, as per the latest Census evaluation, 71.3% of dwellings were houses, with the remaining 28.7% being semi-detached, apartments, and 'other' dwellings.
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Mitcham stood at 43.5%, with mortgaged dwellings at 37.6% and rented ones at 18.8%.
+The median monthly mortgage repayment was $2,167, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Mitcham was $346, compared to Adelaide metro's $320.
 Nationally, Mitcham's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing